adnaankhalil/Upgradation-Packages/README.md

-# Dagahaley Upgradation Package
+# All Dadaab Communities Upgradation Package
 Upgradation Packages for Dadaab Communities

-This branch has Dagahaley-specific Configurations and Credentials!
+Now this master branch will serve for all three communities.